 In order to further minimize our impact to the environment, the majority of our trails are built using a solid adobe mixture of dirt, sand and grass.
 Cement was limited to only high-risk erosion areas and building access.

-Other sustainable initiatives include solar water heating, our own greenhouse where we grow our own organic fruits and vegetables that utilizes our local compost in our gardens.
-We also use 100% recyclable cups for our takeaway coffees and shakes.
+Other sustainable initiatives include solar water heating, solar powered clothes dryer, stainless steel straws, and our own greenhouse where we grow our own organic fruits and vegetables that utilizes our local compost in our gardens.
+We also use 100% biodegradable water bottles.

 As residents of Drake Bay, we value and support the local community.
 Without the empowerment, participation and sustainable development of the community, Drake Bay could not maintain the friendly, laid-back and welcoming character that it is famous for.